Crucible chronicles: Go behind the scenes to see how welders are helping rebuild BART

 Their shift began at the Oakland Maintenance Shops, which are buzzing with activity at midnight as crews get their work orders and fan out across the system.
 Rosales and Lozano are assigned to work near 12th Street/Oakland on an interlocking, the signaling apparatus and tracks at a junction or crossing that prevent conflicting movements among train paths.

-“I love to create things and I love working with my hands,” says Rosales, who has worked as a welder at BART for 23 years.
+“I love to create things and I love working with my hands,” says Rosales, who has worked as a welder for 23 years.
 “The craft that we do is not the easiest one, so you need to love what you do.
 It’s not for everybody.”

 Above, the welding truck goes from the road to be "set on" the trackway